-This bill allows zoning enforcement officers (ZEOs) to take enforcement action against businesses that suspend work required by an unexpired site plan, subdivision (with less than 400 units), or inland wetlands approval.
-Under the bill, the ZEO may generally do so if he or she determines the (1) business has no intent to resume the work within a reasonable time period and (2) incomplete work creates a public health or safety hazard.
+This bill allows zoning enforcement officers (ZEOs) to take enforcement action against businesses that either (1) suspend work required by an unexpired site plan, subdivision (with less than 400 units) plan, or inland wetlands approval or (2) make improvements that do not conform to the plan's or approval's specifications.

+Under the bill, the ZEO may generally take certain enforcement actions if he or she determines the business has no intent to resume the work within a reasonable time period and the incomplete or nonconforming work creates a public health or safety hazard.
 These enforcement actions include (1) imposing fines (up to \$150 per day) that the bill authorizes municipalities to adopt by ordinance and (2) those existing law sets for zoning violations under CGS § 8-12, including civil penalties and imprisonment (see BACKGROUND).

 Separately, the bill expands eligibility for the New Home Construction Guaranty Fund.
-Under existing law, a consumer may recuperate money from the fund for uncollectable judgments against a new home construction contractor for losses or damages they caused.
+Under existing law, a consumer may recoup money from the fund for uncollectable judgments against a new home construction contractor for losses or damages they caused.
 The bill additionally allows consumers to do so for these uncollectable judgments against a proprietor (an individual who has an ownership interest in the new home construction company).

-With respect to the home guaranty fund, the bill also (1) increases, from \$30,000 to \$50,000 per claim, the maximum amount consumers may recuperate from the fund and (2) lowers, from \$750,000 to \$650,000, the fund's annual cap.
-It correspondingly increases (from \$300,000 to \$400,000) the funds exceeding this cap that must be annually transferred into the Consumer Protection Enforcement Account.
+For the home guaranty fund, the bill also (1) increases, from \$30,000 to \$50,000 per claim, the maximum amount consumers may recoup from the fund and (2) lowers, from \$750,000 to \$650,000, the fund's annual cap.
+It correspondingly increases (from \$300,000 to \$400,000) the funds exceeding this cap that must be annually transferred into the Consumer

+Protection Enforcement Account.
 Existing law requires any remaining excess to be transferred into the General Fund.